Expand description

 std::net

-. - Compile-time assertions about constants, types, etc.
+assertions - Compile-time assertions about constants, types, and more.

 - The Rust Standard Library